RobertWHurst/Keystrokes/readme.md

 ## Using Keystrokes with React

-Keystrokes has it's own react specific package.
-It re-exports everything from the @rwh/keystrokes package, but adds a few react specific goodies.
+Keystrokes has it's own react specific package with a few goodies.

 ```sh
 npm install @rwh/keystrokes @rwh/react-keystrokes